rayhea/GTAVMACROS/readme.md

 ------------

 #### Drop BullShark `F3`
+- Only if you are CEO

 #### Drop Armor `F4`
+- Only if you are CEO

 #### Equip Armor `F5`

 #### Eat Snack `F6`
 - Single Press to Eat 2 Snacks.
 - Hold Press to keep eating Snacks.